 Now I have to admit I’m no food blogger with perfect measurements for you.
-I’m much more of a throw it all in and eye ball the amount to see if it looks about right.
+I’m much more of a throw it in and eyeball the amount to see if it looks about right.
 Or in my case hope for the best.
-However I feel with a smoothie you can’t really go wrong.
+However, I feel with a smoothie you can’t really go wrong.
 This is what I do with guesstimates for measurements.

 Then I add my last three ingredients and blitz in my NutriBullet until smooth.
 Sometimes I may add ice or cold water on really hot days too.
 So the last three ingredients are cinnamon, chia seeds and cocoa complex.
 Chia seeds are classed as a superfood.
 They are packed full of vitamins and minerals, whilst also being high in plant-based protein.
 Chia seeds are rich in omega 3 fatty acids too.
 Great for your health, skin and mind.
 I add about a tablespoon in.

-Next I add in cinnamon to level out my blood sugar levels.
+Next, I add in cinnamon to level out my blood sugar levels.
 It helps me feel fuller for longer and also prevents an energy crash later.
 I just add in a 1/2 a teaspoon of cinnamon.
 I use ceylon cinnamon because it’s naturally sweeter & healthier for you.
-Lastly I add one scoop of cocoa complex.
+Lastly, I add one scoop of the cocoa complex.
 It’s good for the mind being full of B vitamins helping to reduce stress levels and tiredness.
-I personally use the NYR Organic one as I really like it and until the end of this year I’m still a consultant for them.
+I personally use the NYR Organic one as I really like it and until the end of this year, I’m still a consultant for them.
 I’m sure you can get other brands, I’m just partial to a cheeky discount.

 Enjoy your Summer breakfast smoothie x